-EU keeps doors open for US tourists
+EU keeps door open for US tourists

 Non-essential travel from the US to the EU can continue for now despite a surge in US coronavirus cases and lack of reciprocity, according to the latest European recommendation.

-EU countries made the decision in Brussels on Monday (10 August), according to three EU officials speaking to the Bloomberg and Reuters news agencies.
+EU countries made the decision in Brussels on Monday (10 August), three EU officials speaking to the Bloomberg and Reuters news agencies said.

 Join EUobserver today